All prospective teachers are required to meet general education requirements as a part of their preparation.

 Clinical experience requirements

 All students must satisfactorily complete a minimum of 80 hours of pre-student teaching clinical experience.
-This requirement may be met through a pre-student teaching course (for example, C I 280, C I 480, C I 581) or, in certain endorsement areas, a course designated to provide an equivalent experience.
+This requirement may be met through a pre-student teaching course (for example, C I/EDUC 280, C I/EDUC 480, C I/EDUC 581) or, in certain endorsement areas, a course designated to provide an equivalent experience.
 Students complete a background check before initial placement in schools and other appropriate locations.

 Visit the course catalog for more specifics on undergraduate and master’s curriculum requirements.